 4. CONFIRMATION OF THE MINUTES OF THE PREVIOUS ANNUAL GENERAL MEETING

 The minutes of the previous AGM, held on 23 October 2021 were confirmed as a correct representation of the proceedings.
-A motion to confirm the minutes was proposed by Carol Ferguson and seconded by Johan Kleinhans.
+A motion to confirm the minutes was proposed by Carol Ferguson and seconded by Johan Kleynhans.

 5. CHAIRMAN’S REPORT